andrea-sdl/work-hats-book/03-communicate/how-to-raise-an-argument.md

 But how to do it?

 You might be tempted to go straight to him and say "Oh you're such a bad friend, you don't care about me, you only care for yourself", but what's the point here?
 The message is all about you trying to blame someone else.
-What's written here is that you want more care, but it's not even written, it's hidden in the words.&nbsp;
+What's written here is that you want more care, but it's not even written, it's hidden in the words.

 Given this phrase it's obvious that the outcome will raise a heated discussion with no great way to exit it without some extra problems.